What Are the Best Wooden Arrows?

 Traditional archers are PASSIONATE about archery.

 Seriously.
-They eat, sleep, and breathe archery.
+The traditional archers I know eat, sleep, and breathe archery.
 I've never met a traditional archer who wasn't 100% enthusiastic, and 100% enthusiastic about getting others to enjoy archery.
 They're the best.

 And, as you'd imagine, traditional archers use wooden arrows.
 Here are some of the best wooden arrows I could find, along with a discussion of the advantages/disadvantages of wooden arrows, the joys of making your own arrows, and why you need to choose the correct weight on your bow.